 "This short hole is deceptively tricky, playing straight downwind.
 A well-placed shot should always be a little short and right of the pin." — David McLay Kidd

-A straight par 5 peppered with fairway bunkers demanding smart ball placement off the tee box.
-Going for it in two will require finesse in order to stay out of trouble around the green.
+A straight par 5 peppered with fairway bunkers demands smart ball placement off the tee box.
+Going for it in two will require finesse.

 "Place your tee shot between the bunkers, laying favor to the right side.
 If the wind is light, a well struck second shot makes it to the green.
 Consider using the bank on the left to work the ball onto the putting surface." — David McLay Kidd

-Superb golf hole, proper club selection a must throughout.
 A short par 4 with another green protected by an arroyo in front and a monumental tree looming to the left.
-If your tee shot goes left you will need to get the ball up in the air to clear the tree and if you go right you better have a good knock down shot in your bag.
+If your tee shot goes left you will need to get the ball up in the air to clear the tree.
 Enjoy the handmade hanging bridge which leads you to the green.

 "Don't be tempted to cut the corner, place your drive near the bunker out to the left.